Nonye2K3/chia/CLI-Commands-Reference.md

 Running the command with `-n 10` or `-n 20` is good for a very minor check, but won't actually give you much information about if the plots are actually high-quality or not.

 Consider using `-n 1000` to get a better idea, but be warned that this will take a fairly long time if you're scanning multiple plots.

-Examples for using `-g`

-* Long directory name like `/mnt/chia/DriveA` can use `chia plots check -g DriveA`
-* Check only k33 plots you can use `chia plots check -g k33`
-* Check plots created on October 31, 2020 can use `chia plots check -g 2020-10-31`

 For more detail, you can read about the DiskProver commands in [chiapos](https://github.com/Chia-Network/chiapos/blob/master/src/prover_disk.hpp)